Xomega-Net/Xomega.Docs/docs/generators/model/enums.md

 ### Object Enumeration Configuration

 The objects that are set as a source of enumeration items for one or multiple enumerations must have a `sql:enum-items` element nested under their `config` element, which provides a mapping between the object fields and the enumeration structure.
-Specifically, it should set which of the object's fields store the value, text and description of enumeration items in its attributes `item-value`, `item-text` and `item-desc` respectively.
+Specifically, it should set which of the object's fields store the value, text, and description of enumeration items in its attributes `item-value`, `item-text`, and `item-desc` respectively.

 If the object represents a generic dictionary that contains items for multiple enumerations, then you must indicate which field stores the name of the enumeration in its `enum-name` attribute.
 You can also set the `default="true"` attribute on a generic dictionary, which will make it a source for any enumerations that don't have an explicitly configured `sql:enum-source` configuration.

 For any other fields of the object, you should add nested `sql:property` elements to indicate which single-value property it maps to, or a `sql:fixed` element to set the field to a fixed value or a formula.

-Similarly, objects that store multi-value properties of enumeration items, or properties of generic dictionaries for multiple enumerations, must have a `sql:enum-item-properties` element nested under their `config` element, specifying which of the object's fields store the item value, property name and property value in its attributes `item-value`, `property-name` and `property-value` respectively.
+Similarly, objects that store multi-value properties of enumeration items, or properties of generic dictionaries for multiple enumerations, must have a `sql:enum-item-properties` element nested under their `config` element, specifying which of the object's fields store the item value, property name, and property value in its attributes `item-value`, `property-name`, and `property-value` respectively.

 If the object is part of a generic dictionary that contains item properties for multiple enumerations, then you must indicate which field stores the name of the enumeration in its `enum-name` attribute.
 You can also set the `default="true"` attribute in this case, which will make it a source of properties for any enumerations that don't have an explicitly configured `sql:enum-source` configuration.
 For any other fields of the object, you can add nested `sql:fixed` element to set the field to a fixed value or a formula.